Matthew-Neba/Matthew-Neba/README.md

 # 💫 About Me:

-As a Computing Science student at the University of Alberta ... blah blah blah.
-I just really like software.
+I like software.
 From web development to Artificial Intelligence and Statistical Analysis.
 ## 🚀 What I'm Up To

 -   📷 Building a comment analysis website for YouTubers to see just how hard their haters are really hating [youtubeNLP](https://github.com/matthew-neba/youtubeNLP),